Qwinn1/forktools/README.md

 - For the vast majority of forks, the fork's binary executable name and the .hidden file directory name are the same.
 A handful don't.
 This can be easily solved by setting up symbolic links for those forks that break the convention.
 Here are the commands to create the necessary symlinks for the few I'm aware of (obviously edit "/home/user" portion to be the parent directory of your fork data directories):

--- Spare:     `ln -s /home/user/.spare-blockchain /home/user/.spare`
+  - Spare:     `ln -s /home/user/.spare-blockchain /home/user/.spare`
--- Goji:      `ln -s /home/user/.goji-blockchain /home/user/.goji`
+  - Goji:      `ln -s /home/user/.goji-blockchain /home/user/.goji`
--- Seno:      `ln -s /home/user/.seno2 /home/user/.seno`
+  - Seno:      `ln -s /home/user/.seno2 /home/user/.seno`
--- Beer:      `ln -s /home/user/.beernetwork /home/user/.beer`
+  - Beer:      `ln -s /home/user/.beernetwork /home/user/.beer`

 - For the vast majority of forks, the fork's blockchain directory is 'forkname-blockchain'.
 A handful don't.
+This can be easily solved by setting up symbolic links for those forks that break the convention.
+Here are the commands to create the necessary symlinks for the few I'm aware of (obviously edit "/home/user" portion to be the parent directory of your fork data directories):

--- Dogechia:   `ln -s /home/user/doge-chia /home/user/dogechia-blockchain`
+  - Dogechia:   `ln -s /home/user/doge-chia /home/user/dogechia-blockchain`
--- littlelambocoin:  `ln -s /home/user/littlelambocoin /home/user/littlelambocoin-blockchain`
+  - littlelambocoin:  `ln -s /home/user/littlelambocoin /home/user/littlelambocoin-blockchain`

 # COMMANDS WITH NO PARAMETERS: